 - Self Harm Support Service

 The CAMHS teams provide specialist assessment and a range of evidence-based, therapeutic interventions to individuals, groups, families/carers and wider support networks depending on the presenting need.
 CAMHS also provides consultation and supervision to professionals who support children and young people with mental health issues.

-CAMHS offers specialist assessment and interventions for complex difficulties that often overlap such as:
+CAMHS offers specialist assessment and interventions for complex mental health difficulties that often overlap, these can include: